 My husband employer "General Electric Polymershapes" continued deducting premiums from his paychecks @ work for him & myself after the contract was breached (he wrote to General Electric CEO, Fairfield.
 CT & contacted CT Insurance Department).
 He never recovered the loss.

-BCBS of GA stated it was Empire BCBS/Excellus BCBS that denied me the IN-NETWORK PHYSICIANS STATING THEY WERE NOT IN THE PPO NETWORK WHEN IN FACT THEY WERE IN THE PPO NETWORK. ( question of Empire/Excellus BCBS Director who was the physician that Julie [snip], RN.
-Reported to @ Excellus BCBS involving the HIPPA Law violations, (ref; you S Postal Service Office of Inspector General file 01IH029I011)
+BCBS of GA stated it was Empire BCBS/Excellus BCBS that denied me the in-network physicians stating they were not in the PPO network, when in fact, they were in the PPO network.
+(Question of Empire/Excellus BCBS Director, who was the physician that **, RN reported to @ Excellus BCBS involving the HIPPA Law violations, Ref.
+US Postal Service Office of Inspector General file 01IH029I011.)

-Empire/Excellus BCBS cancelled Dr, [snip], GYN the only physician I had in the PPO network that **, RN has set me up with.
+Empire/Excellus BCBS cancelled Dr. **, GYN the only physician I had in the PPO network that **, RN has set me up with.
 I went to Dr. **, GYN for my yearly healthy woman's exams.
-BCBC of Ga, Warm Springs Rd.
-Columbus, GA guaranteed us in a letter issues with (Empire BCBS) "Excellus BCBS" would NOT effect us.
-BCBS of GA then CANCELLED DR. [snip] GYN.(after we received the letter from them)
+BCBS of Ga, Warm Springs Rd.
+Columbus, GA guaranteed us in a letter issues with (Empire BCBS) "Excellus BCBS" would NOT affect us.
+BCBS of GA then CANCELLED DR. ** GYN (after we received the letter from them).